|Nutritional Guidelines (per serving)|

 - 1 tbsp. butter

-Heat the oil in a large heavy skillet and add onion.
+Heat the oil in a large heavy skillet and add the onion.

 Sauté and stir for a few minutes, then add diced potato.
 Cook and stir until potatoes are golden, 6 to 8 minutes.